Kat-zorn/Kat-zorn.github.io/blogs/003-Building-a-Basic-SAT-Solver.md

 ### Boolean logic 101

 Many programming languages implement so-called ‘boolean operators’. `&&` for AND, `||` for OR, and `!` for NOT.
-We will only consider these logical operators, and not others like $\implies$ and $\iff$.
+We will only consider these logical operators, and not others like $$\implies$$ and $$\iff$$.
 You may have heard that a computer can be build using just NAND-gates, as we have both AND and NOT, we also have NAND.
 Therefore, you can express all logic in these operators as well.
 In a proof that is left to the reader, you can find that all statements can be brought to an even more restricted form called Conjunctive Normal Form (CNF).

 A formula in CNF can be described as a ‘conjunction of disjunctions,’ or more casually as an ‘AND of ORs.’
 A disjunction is a bunch of other formulae linked together by ORs.
-In this case these other formulae must all be either $x$ or $\lnot x$ where $x$ is a boolean variable.
+In this case these other formulae must all be either $$x$$ or $$\lnot x$$ where $x$ is a boolean variable.
 This means that a formula in CNF is a bunch of these disjunctions linked together by ANDs.
 See here an example of a formula in CNF in math mathematical and programmer notation

 $$(a \lor b) \land (a \lor \lnot b) \land (\lnot a \lor b),$$

 $$(a \| b)\, \&\& \,(a \| !b)\, \&\& \,(!a \| b).$$

 To evaluate such a formula, you simply fill in `true` or `false` for each of the variables, and apply the boolean operators.